 - Maybelline Master Contour Stick – even though my nose is small, I want it to have more definition.
 I use the cream color side down the bridge of my nose and the brown color side on either side of the cream and blend them in.

 - BareMinerals California Bronze – apparently the one I have was a limited edition and it’s sold out everywhere.
 But, here is a link to another bronzer Park Avenue Princess Bronzer & Contour Palette.
-It’s gotten 20K Loves on the Sephora site, so it must be amazing.
+It’s gotten 40K Loves on the Sephora site, so it must be amazing!
+Act fast, this will sell out quickly.
 I actually like this one better because it has more shades, and I just ordered it for myself.
 Anyway, the current one I use comes in three shades so you can use it for contouring and for highlighting.
 I use the lighter bronze in the hollow directly below my cheek bone and the highlighter directly on the top of my cheek bone immediately beneath my eye.
 I haven’t used the darker brown, but perhaps it will come in handy this summer when my skin has a summer glow.
-If contouring is new to you, I’ve included a makeup contouring cheat sheet at the end of this post, so you can see exactly where I apply it.
+If contouring is new to you, I’ve included a makeup contouring cheat sheet at the END of this post, so you can see exactly where I apply it.

 - Rouge Gel Lip Liner – this is a very helpful tool of my makeup arsenal, it makes my pout look more prominent and helps keep the lipstick from spreading.